asa-leholland/GildedRoseKata/README.md

 - run `dotnet build` to check the build and ensure eveything runs correctly
 - run `dotnet test` to run the unit test suite

+These last three commands have been abstracted into a bash script, which can be executed from the root with `bash main.sh`

 - ## How to use this Kata

 The simplest way is to just clone the code and start hacking away improving the design.
 You'll want to look at the ["Gilded Rose Requirements"](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/main/GildedRoseRequirements.txt) which explains what the code is for.
 I strongly advise you that you'll also need some tests if you want to make sure you don't break the code while you refactor.